Vidinja Kalyanam

 Vidinja Kalyanam is a 1986 Indian Tamil-language thriller film directed by Manivannan, starring Sathyaraj and Jayashree.
 It was released on 1 November 1986.
-The film was remade in Kannada as Suryodaya (1993).
+The film was remade in Kannada twice as Agni Parva (1987) and Suryodaya (1993).

 Plot

 Movie begins with a mother (Janaki) and her adult daughter (Divya) in shock looking at the dead body of a man who they apparently just killed.
 They carry the body in their car and dump it off a cliff.
 It happens to fall on a man hiding below the cliff (Arumugam) who we learn is a death row convict who escaped from prison.
 Arumugam destroys the face of the dead man with a rock, and puts on his prison clothes on the body, making it appear as if the dead body is Arumugam.

 Janaki and Divya reminisce their past.
 Raju, the now-dead man, was the son of an MP and keeps harassing Divya in college.
 Divya however, was in love with Balu.
 Balu joins the police force and their wedding gets scheduled.
 Raju is infuriated and goes to Divya's home when she is alone.
 He bribes her servants, drives them away and tries to molest Divya.
 Janaki arrives on time and tries to save Divya and ends up killing Raju in the process.

 Back in the present - Arumugam traces down Janaki/Divya, tells them what he saw back at the cliff, and demands they give him refuge for a month.
 They reluctantly agree fearing Arumugam may report them to the police.
 Janaki suggests Arumugam disguises as her elder brother who is in town for Divya's wedding.
 Balu is entrusted with investigating Arumugam's "death", and Raju's "disappearance".

 Arumugam is browsing Divya's photo album and in suddenly interested in a person in one of the photos.
 Divya tells Arumugam the person is Ravi, her college friend, and gives him Ravi's whereabouts.
 Arumugam goes to Ravi's place, removes his disguise and kills him.
 Coincidentally, Balu arrives there to invite Ravi to his wedding.
 Ravi manages to tell him about Arumugam before dying.
 Balu begins to suspect if Arumugam is really dead.
 He investigates further and establishes the dead body is Raju's through fingerprints and blood group.